-Craft and Material Studies students are an integral part of the existing MFA in Craft program, alternating between being immersed in the MFA in Craft curriculum on the OCAC campus and an autonomous, mentor based studio practice within their home community during the seven semester curriculum.
-Through a home community mentorship program supported by regular online meetings with OCAC faculty, students connect with local communities as well as national networks in an intensive and unique educational experience.
-Graduates will leave with a confident studio practice, exhibition and public presentation successes and the support of a dynamic network to extend their creative work.
+Craft and Material Studies students are an integral part of the existing MFA in Craft program, alternating between immersion in the MFA in Craft curriculum on the OCAC campus and an autonomous, mentor-based studio practice within their home community.
+Graduates will leave with a confident studio practice, exhibition and public presentation successes, and the support of a dynamic network to extend their creative work.

 KEY AREAS OF STUDY

 Creative Practice — 39 credits

 Working closely with a mentor, students expand on their creative processes, interest, and goals seeking depth and resolve.
 Mentors include prominent professionals in their creative practice who can advise students in the development and articulation of the their studio work throughout the semester.